egil/TimeProviderExtensions/README.md

 | `WaitAsync(Task, TimeSpan)` method | `Task.WaitAsync(TimeSpan)` method |
 | `WaitAsync(Task, TimeSpan, CancellationToken)` method | `Task.WaitAsync(TimeSpan, CancellationToken)` method |

-There are two of `ITimeScheduler` included in the package, `DefaultScheduler` which is used in production, and `TestScheduler` which is used during testing.
+There are two implementations of `ITimeScheduler` included in the package, `DefaultScheduler` which is used in production, and `TestScheduler` which is used during testing.

-During testing, you can move time forward by calling `TestScheduler.ForwardTime(TimeSpan)`, This allows you to write tests that run fast and predictable, even if the system under test pauses execution for multiple minutes using e.g. `ITimeScheduler.Delay(TimeSpan)`, the replacement for `Task.Delay(TimeSpan)`.
+During testing, you can move time forward by calling `TestScheduler.ForwardTime(TimeSpan)`.
+This allows you to write tests that run fast and predictable, even if the system under test pauses execution for multiple minutes using e.g. `ITimeScheduler.Delay(TimeSpan)`, the replacement for `Task.Delay(TimeSpan)`.

 ## Installation